How to Split C Drive Without Losing Data🔥

 1. How many GB should I leave on C drive?

-You should have at least 20 GB on your C drive as free space.
-This can make sure the C drive has enough space for the operating system, important data, and other programs you may have installed.
+You should have at least 20 GB on your C drive as free space to ensure the operating system, important data, and other programs have enough space.

 2. How do I split C drive into D and E in Windows 11?